ConservationInternational/trends.earth/docs/source/for_users/features/unccdreporting.rst

 ----------------------------------------------

-The integration of the three SDG 15.3.1 sub-indicators is done following the one-out all-out rule, this means that if an area was identified as potentially degraded by any of the sub-indicators, then that area will be considered potentially degraded for reporting purposes.
+The integration of the three SDG 15.3.1 sub-indicators is done following the one-out all-out rule(1OAO), this means that if an area/pixel was identified as potentially degraded by any of the sub-indicators, then that area/pixel will be considered potentially degraded for reporting purposes.

 .. image:: ../../../resources/en/documentation/understanding_indicators15/sdg_aggregation.png